Ontario Northern Pike Fishing

 There are some Monster Northern Pike in our Ontario lakes.
 Every year guests catch & release Northern Pike in the 15 to 30-pound range and once in a while, we hear reports of Northern Pike being caught that are 48 and 52 inches.
 A 49-inch Northern Pike with normal length and girth proportions would be over 25 pounds and a rare fish anywhere in Ontario.
 We don't want you to expect to catch a trophy Pike that big but the opportunity is there and it does happen.
 Marshall, Dusey, and Twin Lakes have all produced rare Northern Pike in the 40lb class.

 Northern Pike is the top predators in the Arctic Watershed and everything is on the menu.
 They are not picky eaters.
 Guests catch many Trophy Pike while Walleye fishing with small jigs or casting tiny spoons for trout.
 Your chances of catching a big Northern Pike are much greater if you are targeting them.
 Since most of our guests come for the world-class Walleye fishing, not near as many trophy Pike are caught as could be.
 But it does not have to be that way.

 Ara Lake and Marshall Lake Lodge have big Northern Pike and some massive trophies have been caught on these lakes, but we tend to send our guests who want to concentrate on Walleye fishing to these lakes.
 Surprisingly, even though Pike numbers are much lower, the biggest Pike get caught on our fly-in river lodges.
-Our river camps have Brook Trout, Chub and Suckers for the Pike to feed on.
-All these fish have a much higher calorie content than Walleye and enables the Northern Pike in the rivers to get huge.
+Our river camps have Brook Trout, Chub, and Suckers for the Pike to feed on.
+All these fish have a much higher calorie content than Walleye and enable the Northern Pike in the rivers to get huge.
 You will not catch high numbers of Pike like our other lakes but if your goal is to catch a 25-pound Northern, this might be your ticket.